mdvorak/angular-data-router/README.md

 are evaluated until one is found.

 If the media type is not supported, error view is shown.
-It is strongly recommended to configure error view, otherwise only `$routeChangeFailed` event is fired and nothing else happens.
+It is strongly recommended to configure error view, otherwise only `$routeChangeError` event is fired and nothing else happens.

 ```javascript
 angular.module('example', ['mdvorakDataRouter'])